-Because the Funds of the VIP Series are not required to have annual shareholder meetings, Policyowners generally will not have an occasion to vote on matters that pertain to the Funds.
+Because the Funds of the VIP Series do not require annual shareholder meetings, Policyowners generally will not have an occasion to vote on matters that pertain to the Funds.
 In certain circumstances, one or more of the Funds may be required to hold a shareholders meeting or may choose to hold one voluntarily.
 For example, a Fund may not change fundamental investment policies without the approval of a majority vote of that Fund's shareholders in accordance with the 1940 Act.